ethereum-attestation-service/eas-docs-site/docs/welcome.md

 ![EAS Banner](/img/eas-twitter-banner-v2.png)

 ## 👋 Introduction
-**Ethereum Attestation Service (EAS)** is a public good that enables anyone to create and validate [attestations](/docs/learn/attestations) of any type  on the Ethereum blockchain.
+**Ethereum Attestation Service (EAS)** is a public good that allows anyone to create and validate on/off-chain [attestations](/docs/learn/attestations) of any type.
+It allows anyone to register a schema about any topic and make attestations using that schema.

 EAS aims to improve trust and transparency in various industries and situations through the use of attestations.
 By allowing anyone to create and validate attestations, EAS has the potential to transform how information is shared and verified online and within the Ethereum ecosystem.

 EAS is designed to be a public good, available for anyone to use and build upon.
 It aims to create a common layer for attestations that can be used and integrated by a variety of different applications and protocols.
 This will enable the creation of a universal, open-source layer for attestations that can be used to verify the authenticity and integrity of information across different systems and communities.